Institut de Francais, Villefranche-sur-Mer, on the French Riviera

 For the school, you don't need any special gear.
 From memory they give you an exercise book but bring your favourite pen you like.
 I took my iPad and that came in very handy for the short presentation you will be required to do at the end of the month.

-Consider booking your accommodation through the school if you can - it's much more affordable that way.
 It's likely to be fairly simple, but perfectly adequate.
 If you prefer something more upmarket, check out other accommodation options.

 Bring some lightweight cardigans and comfortable walking shoes.
 It's hill country, whichever way you look at it.
 But the French aren't keen on runners in restaurants - something more chic in a shoe - but still casual - is fine.
 If you are interested, check out my post about Travelling Around the World with an Onboard Bag.